-NOTE: The portion recommended for enrollment in PBRS is the entire property less the excluded area as measured.
-The attached 2013 aerial photo outlines the parcel in yellow and the areas proposed to be excluded from PBRS in blue.
+NOTE: The attached map (2015 aerial photo) outlines in yellow the parcel boundaries and in blue the areas proposed to be excluded from PBRS.
+The portion recommended for enrollment in PBRS (40.47 acres) is the entire property (42.60 acres) less the excluded areas as measured (2.13 acres).
 In the event the Assessor's official parcel size is revised, PBRS acreage should be administratively adjusted to reflect that change.